Last updated on May 11, 2026

 #1.
 Urza's Saga

 Urza's Saga is one of the few enchantment lands available, and an easy card to include in artifact or enchantment decks, seeing play in every format it’s legal in.
 It’s actually a 0-mana saga that behaves as a land by generating mana.
-It’s a very versatile card that’s good early and late, and you can get a creature and tutor a good 0- or 1-mana artifact.
+It’s a very versatile card that’s good early and late, and you can get a couple constructs and tutor a good 0- or 1-mana artifact.

 Best Enchantment Payoffs

 Constellation and eerie are mechanics that trigger whenever you cast enchantments.
-That’s effectively “enchantmentfall,” and while some of these draw you cards, you can get other benefits like life, tokens, and the like.
+That’s effectively “enchantmentfall”, and while some of these draw you cards, you can get other benefits like life, tokens, and so on.

 Enchantress cards draw you a card whenever you play any enchantment, which is one of the best payoffs for the card type.
 Setessan Champion and Sythis, Harvest's Hand are good examples.